AustinGil/presentations/file-uploads.md

 - "chunks": bits of data sent over HTTP as part of a larger stream.
 - "streams": a sequence of data chunks made available to process over time.
-- "buffers": a region in memory used to temporarily store data while it is being transferred from one place to another.
+- "buffers": a place in memory for temporarily storing data.
 </v-clicks>

 ---